keyitang94/keyitang94.github.io/research.md

 2024. ["Calculated Capital: The Business Logic Behind Chinese Lending in the Global South"](https://www.bu.edu/gdp/files/2024/03/GCI-WP-034-RBLs-FIN.pdf) Working Paper No. 2024/3.
 Global China Initiative, Boston University Global Development Policy Center, Boston, MA.
 (Under Review)
  - Op-ed in [The Wilson Center China Environmental Forum](https://www.newsecuritybeat.org/2025/03/debunking-the-patient-capital-myth-the-reality-of-chinas-resource-backed-lending-practices/).
 March 27, 2025.

+2026. ["Contractor-Supporting Debt: The Role of Chinese Infrastructure Firms in Shaping Sovereign Lending."](https://wp.nyu.edu/sfrn/files/2025/05/Tang-and-Zhang_0525-Keyi-Tang.pdf) With Hong Zhang.
+(First draft complete, to be presented at NYU Political Economy of Sovereign Debt Workshop 2025)

 2025.
 "The Electoral Effects of Foreign Aid: Evidence from Sub-National Data."
 With Axel Dreher, Jingke Pan, and Christina Schneider.
 (First draft complete, presented at GODAD Workshop 2025)

 2025.
 "The Geopolitics of China's Green Belt and Road Initiative: What Drives China's Green Energy Investment Abroad?"
 With Sarah Sklar and Min Ye.
 (First draft complete, presented at BCNWGG 2025 and Joint Hong Kong-Kiel-Göttingen Workshop 2025)

 2025.
 "The Political Economy of Foreign Direct Investment in Africa."
 With Solomon Owusu and Gideon Ndubuisi.
 (Data analysis complete, manuscript drafting in progress)

-2026.
-"Contractor-Driven Debt: The Role of Chinese Infrastructure Firms in Shaping Sovereign Lending."
-With Hong Zhang.
-(Data collection complete, analysis in progress)

 2025.
 "IMF Programs and Human Rights Violation."
 With Rodwan Abouharb and Bernhard Reinsberg.
 (Data collection in progress)